jpetso/versioncontrol_hg/README.txt

 - Module information hook
 - Log to database adapter
 - Works with commit log
-- Parents are now done recorded and reconstituted properly
+- Parents are now *really* recorded and reconstituted properly

 TODO
 ----